Tutors

 Mr. Collin McGee

 Mr. McGee is a co-founder of St. Francis Classical Academy.
-He was classically educated from kindergarten through college, and discovered his penchant for teaching after a few years constructing and renovating houses.
-He now teaches for a living.
-He is the father of three strapping young boys and the husband of a lovely and kind artist.
+He holds a B.A. in Liberal Arts and Culture from New St. Andrews College and an M.A. in Philosophy from the University of Dallas, where he is currently pursuing a PhD.
+He discovered his penchant for teaching after a few years constructing and renovating houses, and now teaches and administrates for a living.
+He is the father of four strapping young boys and the husband of a lovely and kind artist.